 - Target schools are ones where you fit in the standard applicant profile.

-- Safety schools are ones where your qualifications exceed those the school normally looks for.
+- Safety schools are ones where your qualifications exceed those the college normally looks for.

 It is good to have a mix of these schools on your application list.
-It’s alright to shoot for the stars, but a safety net allows you to do so fearlessly.
-While you shouldn’t limit your choices to only sure things, neither should you only apply to schools where your admissions chances are low.
+It’s encouraged to shoot for the stars, but a safety net allows you to do so fearlessly.
+While you shouldn’t limit your choices to only the safest possibilities, neither should you only apply to schools where your admissions chances are low.

 We introduced university tiers above, and now the trick is determining which tier a student should consider reach, target, and safety.

-These students are in the top 5% of their class, around 3.9/4.0 on their unweighted GPA, have high standardized test scores (1530+ on SATs, 34+ on ACTs), have taken multiple AP and Honors classes, and have stellar extracurriculars.
+Tier 1: These students are in the top 5% of their class, a 3.9/4.0 for their unweighted GPA, have high standardized test scores (1530+ on SATs, 34+ on ACTs), have taken multiple AP and Honors classes, and have stellar extracurriculars.
 A student should fulfill all of these requirements to fit into tier 1.
 Examples of stellar extracurriculars include: